 After fulfilling our admiration for the mountains cape.
 Our adventurer’s aptitude of curiosity about the road and what lies ahead.
 We decided to proceed further, where even our guide haven’t been.
 Not far from the intimidating road, the single lane lead down down a steep slope.
 And there lies a rushing stream where we have our lunch stop and dip my feet.
 The water are chilly, and the road lead a steep slope up to the face of the mountain again.

-After a short ride along the cliff further up, Surprisingly the roads are paved, the BRO (Border Roads Organisation) are doing a good job here.
-Amid only for a few kilometres.
+After a short ride along the cliff further up, Surprisingly the roads are paved, the BRO (Border Roads Organization) are doing a good job here.
+Amid only for a few kilometers.
 The road are so new and must be recently completed.
 But working on roads in Himalaya have it difficulties.
 There is only a few month window period for construction phases, It make take many years for the roads to complete, and in section and phases.
 Some part of the road might even be damaged by the landslide before the whole road are completed.
 It is a constant battle against Mother Nature.

 As much I would rather proceed all the way to Kishtwar, being the completionist in me.
-That is one of the disadvantage of joining a organised tour – not able to adjust your plan or explore beyond the itinerary.
+That is one of the disadvantage of joining a organized tour – not able to adjust your plan or explore beyond the itinerary.
 I learned later than there is another village – Gulabgarh in Padder, which we saw it from a distance before we turn back.
 And there do have home stay accommodation within the village, which we could have stayed instead go going back to Killar.
 From photos the village seems more culturally rich and interesting than Killar.

 Oh well… maybe next time!